It depends! Honestly, it’s impossible for either SEO or SEM to be better than the other in ALL scenarios and circumstances for ALL businesses.

 No, paid search is just another name for PPC.
 It refers to paid ads at the top of Google result pages that appear after someone searches for something.
 I know, so many terms it’s hard to keep track!
 I promise there aren’t any new marketing terms for the rest of this blog post.

-Search engine optimization (or optimisation in UK english) is the art and science of improving websites so much that Google and other search engines reward them with a steady flow of targeted organic traffic, usually for years.
+Search engine optimization (SEO) is the art and science of improving websites so much that Google and other search engines reward them with a steady flow of targeted organic traffic, usually for years.

-SEO only refers to the non-paid listings you see after you search for something on Google or another search engine.
-After about 3-5 ads at the top, you typically see about 10 organic listings.
+SEO only refers to the non-paid (aka organic) listings you see after you search for something on Google or another search engine.
+After about 3-5 sponsored ads at the top, you’ll see a continuous list of organic search results.
+Before 2021, you’d see 10 organic results but that changed when Google launched the continuous scroll (RIP the famous SEO joke “where’s the best place to hide a dead body? the second page of Google”).

 SEO practices are divided up into 3 main areas: